-“That the sons of God saw the daughters of men that they were fair; and they took them wives of all which they chose” (Genesis 6:2).
+In Genesis 6:2, Moses wrote, “That the sons of God saw the daughters of men that they were fair; and they took them wives of all which they chose.”

-Some err to think that the “sons” to be angels, comparing them with the “sons of God” of Job 1:6; 2:1; 38:7.
-This view is not correct, because punishment soon to be meted out was for the sins of human beings (see v.
+This verse has been explained in different ways.
+Some old Jewish commentators, the early church Fathers, and many modern expositors have thought these “sons” to be angels, comparing them with the “sons of God” of Job 1:6; 2:1; 38:7.
+But this view is not Biblical because the punishment that was to be given was for the sins of human beings (v.
 3), and not of angels.
-Further, angels do not marry (Matt.
-22:30).

 In His service,